I Antique Online

 Civil War Antiques, It's not just about the military.

 Their are many other types of Antiques out there from the Civil War era that are not necessarily Military in nature but was produced at the same time regardless.
 Pottery for one had a unique flavor during this time.
-Pictured here is a Lusterware pitcher from about the same time period.… Continue
+Pictured here is a Lusterware pitcher from about the same time period.
+A combination of clay and copper glazed firing made these very unique style serving pieces.
+Our here has a green and yellow pattern running underneath the copper.
+It's… Continue

 Added by Big T on April 28, 2008 at 10:49am — No Comments